ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 - An Azure AD tenant with Azure AD Premium P1 or Premium P2 (or EMS E3 or E5).
 You can get a free developer test tenant [here](https://developer.microsoft.com/office/dev-program).
 The tenant where the preview is being configured cannot be located in one of the  **European Union** ,  **European Economic Area** , candidate for inclusion in the European Union,  **China** , or  **Switzerland ** country/regions.
 Tenants that are deployed in Azure Government, China, or other specialized cloud are not currently available for use in this preview.
 A list of country/regions that are not currently available for use in this preview as well as instructions to check the country or region that your tenant is in, is included in Appendix C.  (This restriction will be removed at a later date.)
 The ECMA connector host preview is not intended for use with production target systems, this tenant should hold only simulated/test data.

-- (optional) A MIM 2016 sync deployment (or FIM 2010 R2), in order to export an existing connector configuration file.

 ## Step 1.
 Plan your provisioning deployment